There may have been a Union Army drummer boy of Lookout Mountain, but it wasn’t Martha Stiles.

 A New Game

 In May of 1884, she kicked her game up to a new level.
-She met Edwin Robbins Howe, husband number three, on her travels – probably in New Orleans.
+She met Edward Robbins Howe, husband number three, on her travels – probably in New Orleans.

 Howe was a civil engineer of limited capacity, but he had an alumni directory that told the history of all his chums from the Harvard Class of 1864.
 Howe commonly hit up his school pals for a loan, and his friends didn’t seem to mind.
 They knew Howe had little by way of family money.

-But once Howe teamed up with Martha Stiles, she immediately saw the potential in stepping up his efforts to extract money from his old buddies.
+But once Howe teamed up with Martha Stiles, she immediately saw the potential to extract more money from his old buddies.
 They would arrive in a new town and immediately seek out Howe’s friends, using the directory, and collect as much as they could.

-Sometime Edwin would take the lead.
-Other times Martha would seek out help, explaining that she was passing through.
+Sometime Edward would take the lead.
+Other times Martha would seek out help, explaining she was passing through.
 She had fallen victim to a thief, she would say, or lost her money.
-Edwin would certainly repay the loan, she assured the men.
+Edward would certainly repay the loan, she assured the men.

 By 1894, Harvard’s brightest and best were catching on.
-Comparing notes, the men realized they were being taken, and they had Edwin arrested in Chicago.
+Comparing notes, the men realized they were being taken, and they had Edward arrested in Chicago.
 Martha Stiles slipped the noose and remained at large while headlines told of the Harvard man run amok.
-Edwin’s friends, however, thought they knew the real truth.
+Edward’s friends, however, thought they knew the real truth.

 “As a man he was gentlemanly, and instead of being shrewd mentally was, if anything, rather soft without of course being foolish . . . he was entertaining, but not quick.